Offshore Voluntary Disclosure – Opt Out

-In general, the taxpayer may elect to Opt-Out when the result reached under the 2012 OVDP penalty framework appears too severe under the taxpayer’s specific set of facts.
-Additionally, unlike the rigid OVDP penalty scheme, in a traditional audit procedure after an OVD Opt-Out, the revenue agent on the case will be able to use discretion and a certain amount of flexibility in determining the appropriate penalty based on the taxpayer’s specific facts and circumstances.
-However, the potential range of penalties given the Taxpayer’s specific facts and circumstances, and the substantial legal and accounting costs related to a potential comprehensive audit IRS cost, must be carefully weighed against the potential benefits of an Opt-Out before an informed decision is made.
-Once the taxpayer does elect to Opt-Out of the OVDP, the IRS has provided specific Opt-Out procedures in the Opt-Out and Removal Guide posted on the IRS website.
-The IRS has provided its own view concerning the circumstances warranting a taxpayer Opt-Out and the circumstance when it believes an Opt-Out to be inadvisable in FAQs 51.1 and 51.2
+In general, the taxpayer may have elected to opt-out when the result reached under the 2012 OVDP penalty framework appears too severe under the taxpayer’s specific set of facts.
+Additionally, unlike the rigid OVDP penalty scheme, in a traditional audit procedure after an OVDP opt-out, the revenue agent on the case would have been able to use discretion and a certain amount of flexibility in determining the appropriate penalty based on the taxpayer’s specific facts and circumstances.
+However, the potential range of penalties given the taxpayer’s specific facts and circumstances, and the substantial legal and accounting costs related to a potential comprehensive IRS audit, should have been carefully weighed against the potential benefits of an opt-out before an informed decision was made.
+Once the taxpayer elected to opt-out of the OVDP, the IRS provided specific procedures in the Opt-Out and Removal Guide posted on the IRS website.
+The IRS provided its own view concerning the circumstances warranting a taxpayer Opt-Out and the circumstance when it believes an opt-out to be inadvisable in the 2012 FAQs 51.1 and 51.2.